Acorn House Veterinary Hospital Terms & Conditions

 24 Hour Emergency Service

-We operate our own out of hours emergency service which is staffed by our daytime vets and nurses.
-They have access to your records and all the usual facilities of the practice are available.
+Before 11pm our out of hours emergency service is staffed by our daytime vets and nurses and patients will be seen at the Acorn House premises.
+Between the hours of 11pm-8am emergency calls are transferred to the Queen Mother Hospital for Animals in Hatfield and patients are seen there.
 Fees charged out of hours vary with the time of day or night but are more than during normal opening hours.
 A fee schedule is displayed on our website.
-A member of staff is on site overnight to care for inpatients.
+A member of staff is on site at Acorn House 24 hours a day to care for inpatients already admitted to the hospital.

 The surgery is open Monday – Friday from 8am – 8pm and Saturday from 8am – 4:30pm.
-Consultations are by appointment during this time so please telephone reception to book in.
-In the case of an emergency, if possible, please try to telephone the surgery in advance of coming down so we can prepare.
-We offer home visits by appointment most afternoons.
+Consultations are by appointment during this time so please telephone reception or use the online booking system to book in.
+In the case of an emergency, please try to telephone the surgery in advance of coming down so we can prepare.
+Home visits may be possible (usually early afternoon Monday to Fridays).

 All fees, diets and drug charges are subject to VAT at the current rate.
 Fee levels are determined by the time and skill level required on a case and according to the medicines, materials, consumables and diets used.
 Our written fee list is available on request.
 You will receive a detailed fee note for every consultation, surgical procedure or transaction with us.
 You are liable for any fees incurred in the diagnosis and treatment of your pet even if your pet is brought in on your behalf by a relative, friend or agent.